Will the Red River Nurture the Dreams of Its Young--Or Will It Fence Them In?

 Thorliff is torn between love for his father and the pull of his dream.
 Must he choose between the two?

-Lauraine Snelling (www.laurainesnelling.com) is the award-winning author of more than 70 books, fiction and nonfiction, for adults and young adults.
-Her books have sold more than 5 million copies.
-Besides writing books and articles, she teaches at writers'...
+Lauraine Snelling (www.laurainesnelling.com) is the award-winning author of more than 100 books, fiction and nonfiction, for adults and young adults.
+Her books have sold more than five million copies.
+She and her husband make their home in Tehachapi, California.